mynk-tmr/notes/ReactJS/Intermediate.md

 #### Composition

 used to create new components from existing ones.
-Relies on user-defined props or pre-defined `props.children`.
-Composition -> reusable, readable, and extendable components.
+Relies on custom props or standard `props.children`.
+Composition -> reusable, testable, and extendable components.

 ```jsx
 // specific components render generic ones with extra props & markup